 Syracuse Kenya National Archive Microfilm Collection: Syracuse University Library has an extensive collection of government documents from colonial Kenya contained on 157 reels of microfilm.
 Students interested in using this collection for research topics should contact Matt Carotenuto (History) and Paul Doty (Library) for assistance in ordering these via interlibrary loan.

-Human Rights Watch: is a global watchdog organization that works extensively in Africa.
+Human Rights Watch: A global watchdog organization that works extensively in Africa.
 This site includes a number of free reports and papers available in full text.

 www.oxfam.org: Major international humanitarian organization with significant coverage of Africa/African issues.